Shopify/ruby-lsp/README.md

 ### Debugging using VS Code

-You can use the use the "Minitest - current file" configuration and set breakpoints.
+You can use the "Minitest - current file" configuration and set breakpoints.

 ## License